Get started with Blazor

 Blazor is an unsupported experimental web framework that shouldn't be used for production workloads at this time.

-- Install Visual Studio 2017 (15.7) with the ASP.NET and web development workload selected.
+- Install Visual Studio 2017 (15.7 or later) with the ASP.NET and web development workload selected.

 - Install the latest Blazor Language Services extension from the Visual Studio Marketplace.